Chapter Four: The Player Turn

 or leap over five inches of chasm.

-His movement is limited in a couple of ways.
-He cant move through
+His Movement is limited in a couple of ways.
+He cant pass through

 obstacles, or leap higher than 1 (three bricks) in a single

 unless the opposing player says otherwise.
-If the minifig decides
+If the minifig survives and decides

 to Counter the attack, they are both entered into Close Combat (5.2: